-Mākaha Valley is located on the leeward (west) side of the island of Oʻahu in the State of Hawaiʻi.
-It is approximately 5,914 acres in area and is comprised of two main watersheds, Mākaha and Kamaileʻunu.
-The Mākaha watershed covers about 4,659 acres-more than three-fourth of the valley-and drains into Mākaha Stream and West Mākaha Stream.
-A smaller drainage basin, about 1,255 acres in size, drains into Eku Stream (East Mākaha Stream).
+Mākaha Valley is located on the leeward (west) side of the island of O'ahu in the State of Hawai'i.
+It is approximately 5,914 acres in area and is comprised of two main watersheds, Mākaha and Kamaile'unu.
+The Mākaha watershed covers about 4,659 acres-more than three-fourths of the valley-and is drained by Mākaha Stream and West Mākaha Stream.
+A smaller drainage basin, about 1,255 acres in size, is drained by Eku Stream (East Mākaha Stream).